Marchesa Casati (painting)

 The Marchesa Casati ([marˈkeːza kaˈzaːti]) is a portrait of Luisa Casati by Augustus John, painted in oil on canvas in 1919.
 It is currently housed in the collection of the Art Gallery of Ontario (AGO) in Toronto.
 John made three paintings of the Marchesa, but the AGO one is the best known.

 John had been attached to the Canadian forces as a war artist during the First World War, and was hired to make record of the Canadian participation at the Paris Peace Conference that year.
 While painting Robert Borden, the Canadian Prime Minister, and other dignitaries, he used the opportunity to join the Parisian artistic and cultural community.
 He met Casati at a party hosted in Paris by a mutual friend, Maria Ruspoli, and the two became lovers.
 In his memoirs, John described first meeting her:

 "Her bearing, personality and peculiar elegance seemed to throw the rest of the company into the shade...
 The newcomer wore a tall hat of black velvet, the crown surrounded by an antique gold torque, the gift of D'Annunzio; her enormous eyes, set off by mascara, gleamed beneath a framework of canary coloured curls...
 She moved around the ballroom with supreme ease, while looking about her with an expression of slightly malicious amusement."

 At this time Casati had already bedded a number of famous artists, and had been a subject for many others.
-Rather than present her in one of the mythological guises other artists had, John chose to try and capture her flamboyant, but at the same time guarded personality.
-It depicts the Marchesa with fiery red hair, highlighted by a muted background, that might depict a stormy view of the Italian Alps near her home.
+Rather than present her in one of the mythological guises other artists had, John tried to capture her flamboyant, but at the same time guarded personality.
+He depicted the Marchesa with fiery red hair, highlighted by a muted background, that might evoke a stormy view of the Italian Alps near her home.